awsdocs/aws-freertos-docs/doc_source/device-tester-for-freertos-ug.md

 `awsSignerCertificateArn`
 The Amazon Resource Name \(ARN\) for the trusted certificate uploaded to AWS Certificate Manager \(ACM\)\.
 For more information about creating a trusted certificate, see [Creating a Code Signing Certificate](https://docs.aws.amazon.com/freertos/latest/userguide/ota-code-sign-cert.html)\.
 `awsUntrustedSignerCertificateArn`
-The Amazon Resource Name \(ARN\) for a certificate uploaded to ACM which your device should not trust\.
+The Amazon Resource Name \(ARN\) for a code\-signing certificate uploaded to ACM which your device should not trust\.
 This is used to test invalid certificate test cases\.
 `compileCodesignerCertificate`
 Set to `true` if the code\-signer signature verification certificate is not provisioned or flashed, so it must be compiled into the project\.
 AWS IoT Device Tester fetches the trusted certificate from ACM and compiles it into `aws_codesigner_certifiate.h`\.